KirillFazi/tex_difficulty_level_en/README.md

 3. You will get response looks like this - `{'subtitle_level': 'C1', 'confidence': 0.9517925977706909}`

 *You can make GET request without browser.
-One way to do it, use `test_get_request.py` script in root dir of project*
+One way to do it, use `test_get_request.py` script in root dir of project.*

 ------

 ## Setup and Installation (Docker)